C. K. Scott Moncrieff: Remembrance of Things Past

 By the autumn of 1921, Scott Moncrieff had resigned his employment and determined to live from then on by translation alone.
-He had already successfully published his Song of Roland and Beowulf, and now undertook to translate Proust's huge masterpiece in its entirety.
+He had already successfully published his translations of Song of Roland and Beowulf, and now undertook to translate Proust's lengthy masterpiece in its entirety.
 He persuaded the publishers Chatto & Windus to undertake the project.

-On 9 September 1922 Sydney Schiff, an English admirer and friend of Proust, was alarmed by the following publisher's announcement in The Athenaeum:
+On 9 September 1922 Sydney Schiff, a friend and admirer of Proust, was alarmed by the following publisher's announcement in The Athenaeum:

 Schiff hastened to inform Proust that the titles in the English version were "hopelessly inaccurate".
 Proust, highly distressed, considered preventing the publication of the translation, but Swann's Way came out in English as scheduled on 19 September 1922.
 "Despite his shaky acquaintance with English, Proust was relieved a little as he struggled through his own copy by the beauty he dimly perceived."
 The English reviews were extremely complimentary both to the work itself and to the translation.

 On 10 October 1922, Proust wrote to Scott Moncrieff, thanked him for "the trouble you have taken," and complimented him on his "fine talent."
 However, he added: "The verses you have inserted and the dedication to your friends are no substitute for the intentional ambiguity of my Temps perdu, which corresponds to the Temps retrouvé that appears at the end of my work."
 Proust also thought that Swann's Way might have been better called To Swann's Way.

 Scott Moncrieff replied as follows: "My dear Sir, I beg that you will allow me to thank you for your very gratifying letter in English as my knowledge of French—as you have shown me, with regard to your titles, is too imperfect, too stunted a growth for me to weave from it the chapelet [wreath] that I would fain offer you.
 Are you still suffering—which I am very sorry to hear, and wish that my real sympathy could bring you some relief—I am making my reply to your critiques on another sheet, and by the aid of a machine which I hope you do not abominate: it is the machine on which Swann and one-third of the Jeunes Filles have been translated.
 Thus you can throw away this sheet unread, or keep it, or inflict it upon M. Gallimard."
-As Proust died very shortly after, on 18 November 1922, this correspondence had no sequel.
+As Proust died very shortly after, on 18 November 1922, they had no further correspondence.

 The further volumes of Scott Moncrieff's Remembrance were published in the following sequence: